 A quality fixed blade survival knife should also be part of your bug out bag.
 Fixed blade knives are normally stronger and have better handles than folding knives.
 They tend to be better suited all around for survival situations.

-If you’re going to put a folding blade in your bug out bag then make sure it has a solid lock up when it’s opened.
+If you’re going to put a folding blade in your bag then make sure it has a solid lock up when it’s opened.

 One thing that many people often overlook is the advantage that a small lightweight survival axe provides.
 A hatchet is great for all kinds of things from making and pounding in tent stakes to processing firewood.
 In many situations, having a quality hatchet with you can mean that you don’t need a heavy survival knife.
 There is little that a hatchet can’t do that a knife can and there are tons of things that a knife can’t do at all that is easy for an axe.